junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "What do we do, Doctor?"
 Amy asks in a pitched voice.

 "Can't you use your sonic thing on her again?"
-Dean suggests to his back, not dare to move his eyes away.
+Dean suggests to his back, not daring to move his eyes away.

 The electronic buzz sounds up near their heads.
 Dean can see a shade of bright green flashing at the corner of his eyes.

 But nothing happens to the statue.

-"Ah, she's too strong for the same trick," The Doctor says frustratedly.
+"Ah, she's too strong for the same trick," The Doctor says, frustratedly.
 "The usual then, run!
 Run!!"

 "Where?!"
 Dean yells.

 "The Tardis!"
 The Doctor yells back from a small distance away.
-It sounds like he and Amy already started the running without Dean and Cas.
+It sounds like he and Amy already started running without Dean and Cas.

 "WHAT?!"
 Dean shouts.

 "THE TARDIS!!"
-The Doctor is farther away, heading out of Central Park to the southeast direction.
+The Doctor is farther away, heading out of Central Park to the southeast.

 Backing away with your eyes focused on a creepy statue without blinking is impossible, let alone running.
 Dean finds out.